chromium/chromium/mojo/public/tools/bindings/README.md

 };
 ```

-Similar to [versioned structs](#Versioned-Structs), when you pass the parameter
-list of a request or response method to a destination using an older version of
+When you pass the parameter list of a request or response method to a
-an interface, unrecognized fields are silently discarded.
+destination using a different version of an interface, the conversion rules of
+[versioned structs](#Versioned-Structs) also apply.
+Unrecognized fields from
+a newer version are silently discarded; missing fields from an older version are
+populated automatically with `null`/`0`/`false`.

+*** note
-    Please note that adding a response to a message which did not previously
+**NOTE:** Adding a response to a message which did not previously expect a
-    expect a response is a not a backwards-compatible change.
+response is a not a backwards-compatible change.
+***

 **Appending New Methods**
 :   Similarly, you can reorder methods with explicit ordinal values as long as